olc-digital/amanda-brookfield/scripts/output/for-the-love-of-a-dog.md

-Aware that her lifestyle will not suit becoming a dog-ownerand warned by friends not to give up her freedom, Amanda nonetheless cannot resist Mabel, an eight week old golden doodle.
+Aware that her lifestyle will not suit becoming a dog-ownerand warned by friends not to give up her freedom, Amanda nonetheless cannot resist Mabel, an eight week old Golden Doodle.
 Arming herself with an arsenal of equipment, she soon learns that there are no short-cuts to training and caring for a dog.
 In the daily challenges that ensue, the constant ups and downs, Amanda realises she is starting to come to terms with her bereavement and the prospect of facing the rest of her life alone.

-<em>For The Love of a Dog</em> charts the bigger, more poignant story about the
+<em>For the Love of a Dog</em> charts the bigger, more poignant story about the
 labour of emotional recovery after the trauma of loss.
 Mabel shines like a light throughout, the innocent architect of rebuilding her owner’s shattered self-belief.
 Mabel’s own journey is equally captivating, as she blossoms into a